encode/django-rest-framework/docs/api-guide/fields.md

 Normally an error will be raised if `None` is passed to a serializer field.
 Set this keyword argument to `True` if `None` should be considered a valid value.

-Note that setting this argument to `True` will imply a default value of `null` for serialization output, but does not imply a default for input deserialization.
+Note that, without an explicit `default`, setting this argument to `True` will imply a `default` value of `null` for serialization output, but does not imply a default for input deserialization.

 Defaults to `False`